hexbatch/apple-core/core-docs/step-1-bounds/time-overview.md

 When creating a bounds, it can have 0 , 1 or many time bounds.

-The union of the times is when that token is active.
+The union of the times is when that element is active.
 The attribute's time boundary is when it is active.